NixOS/nix.dev/source/tutorials/nixos/continuous-integration-github-actions.md

 An important aspect of CI is the feedback loop of, **how many minutes does the build take to finish?**

-There are a several good options, but Cachix (below) and integrating with GitHub's built in cache (at the end) are the most straightforward.
+There are a several good options, but Cachix (below) and integrating with GitHub's built-in cache (at the end) are the most straightforward.

 ## Caching builds using Cachix